-Of the 18 unapproved plans, 12 involve "joint bases."
-These bases involve locations where installations of two or more services are either adjoining or within close proximity and the commission has recommended that the installations' support functions be combined and operated by a single service.
+by a single service.
 DOD is currently developing Joint Base Implementation Guidance to provide the military departments and defense agencies direction regarding how the combined bases will be established and operated.
 Once this guidance is issued by the Deputy Secretary of Defense, the 12 plans will be completed and submitted for review and approval.

-The remaining 6 of the 18 unapproved plans involve exceptional circumstances.
-Three of the six concern Army-run chemical munitions depots where closure requires compliance with international treaty obligations.
-Affected locations are Newport Chemical Depot, Indiana, Umatilla Chemical Depot, Oregon, and Deseret Chemical Depot, Utah.
-It is possible that the required destruction of chemical weapons stockpiles at these depots may not be able to occur within the six-year statutory period for completion of BRAC actions.
+The remaining three of the 15 unapproved plans involve Army-run chemical munitions depots where closure requires compliance with international treaty obligations.11 Affected locations are Newport Chemical Depot, Indiana; Umatilla Chemical Depot, Oregon; and Deseret Chemical Depot, Utah.
+It is possible that the required destruction of chemical weapons stockpiles at these depots may not occur within the six-year statutory period for completion of BRAC actions.